lucproglangcourse/lucproglangcourse.github.io/source/background.rst

 Context and Background
 ----------------------

-In this section, we establish a practical context and provide some background information for the study of programming languages.
+In this chapter, we establish a practical context and provide some background information for the study of programming languages.

 Overview of a lightweight development process